 Waivers – be prepared to be asked to read and sign one.
-You cannot land at the LZ (GEAR : Golden Eco-Adventure Ranch) unless you visit the office there and sign a waiver.
+You cannot land at the LZ (Skyview Ranch) unless you first complete the necessary waiver and agree to the LZ rules.

 We have an emergency fund known as the Contingency Fund administered by Scott Watwood.
 It is principally set up to cover helicopter rescue costs.
 You can join in for $20 per season.
 (Know that rescue charges in BC have been from $2000 to $5000)

 It costs time, money and energy to run and maintain the Mt.7 flying site.
 Please help out if you can.
 Send in a cheque today.
 Cheques may be made payable to: Golden Flying Site